The Andy Warhol Museum

-The Andy Warhol Museum is located on the North Shore of Pittsburgh, Pennsylvania, in the United States.
+The Andy Warhol Museum is located on the North Shore of Pittsburgh, Pennsylvania, United States.
 It is the largest museum in North America dedicated to a single artist.
 The museum holds an extensive permanent collection of art and archives from the Pittsburgh-born pop art icon Andy Warhol.

 The Andy Warhol Museum is one of the four Carnegie Museums of Pittsburgh and is a collaborative project of the Carnegie Institute, the Dia Art Foundation and The Andy Warhol Foundation for the Visual Arts (AWFVA).